Latest News

 China's rapid rollouts of clean energy - including record deployments of solar and nuclear power - are expected to continue to shrink coal's share in the domestic power mix.

 Data from the energy think tank Ember show that coal's share in China's electricity production has dropped to a new record low of just 55.3% in 2025.
-This is down from 59% in 2014, and nearly 60% in 2013.
+This is down from 59% in 2024.

 In India, the combination of record coal production in India and declining coal consumption in electricity generation has resulted in a rare issuance for coal export permits.

 These export permits are likely to increase competition between exporters in early 2026.
-They could also become more frequent if the mine output increases continue to be sustained, while the domestic coal use for electricity production continues to decline.
+They could also become more common if mine production increases continue to be maintained while the domestic demand for coal to generate electricity continues to decline.

-Further coal cuts could be made in India, both for the coal share and the total amount of coal used.
+Further coal cuts could be made in India, both for the coal share of the mix of generation and the total coal consumption.

-This could lead to India exporting even more coal in the near future, which would reduce the profits of other 'coal exporters' such as Indonesia and Australia.
+This could lead to India exporting even more coal in the near future, which would reduce the profits of other coal exporters like Indonesia and Australia.

 Over time, any sustained decline in coal consumption in China, India, and other former major coal consumers, will likely result in a steady shrinkage of coal export volumes, and a wider contraction of the coal industry.